How Do You Know If Acupuncture Is Working? Tips To Check

 Preparing for Your First Acupuncture Session

 To ensure a successful first acupuncture treatment, start by clearly communicating with your acupuncturist about your health concerns and the main areas that need attention, such as chronic pain, stress, or specific ailments like migraines or digestive issues.
+It is important to check with your insurance provider before receiving acupuncture treatments to understand coverage.
 Full disclosure of your health history, including any medications like blood thinners, is essential for your acupuncturist to provide safe and effective care.

 Acupuncture feels different for everyone, but it's usually painless.
 You might feel a slight prick or pressure when the thin sterile needles are gently inserted.
 Some people also experience warmth, tingling, or heaviness during treatment and feel deeply relaxed.
 Remember to communicate with your acupuncturist about any discomfort or sensations you have.